dotnet/docs/docs/csharp/nullable-migration-strategies.md

 ---
 # Update a codebase with nullable reference types to improve null diagnostic warnings

-[Nullable reference types](nullable-references.md) enable you to declare if variables of a reference type should or should not ever be assigned a `null` value.
+[Nullable reference types](nullable-references.md) enable you to declare if variables of a reference type should or shouldn't be assigned a `null` value.
 The compiler's static analysis and warnings when your code might dereference `null` are the most important benefit of this feature.
 Once enabled, the compiler generates warnings that help you avoid throwing a <xref:System.NullReferenceException?displayProperty=nameWithType> when your code runs.

 If your codebase is relatively small, you can turn on the [feature in your project](language-reference/compiler-options/language.md#nullable), address warnings, and enjoy the benefits of the improved diagnostics.
 Larger codebases may require a more structured approach to address warnings over time, enabling the feature for some as you address warnings in different types or files.
 This article describes different strategies to update a codebase and the tradeoffs associated with these strategies.
-Before starting your migration, read the conceptual overview of [nullable reference types](nullable-references.md) to understand the compiler's static analysis, *null-state* values of *maybe-null* and *not-null* and the nullable annotations.
+Before starting your migration, read the conceptual overview of [nullable reference types](nullable-references.md).
+It covers the compiler's static analysis, *null-state* values of *maybe-null* and *not-null* and the nullable annotations.
 Once you're familiar with those concepts and terms, you're ready to migrate your code.

 ## Plan your migration